 At the time you engage our services, it is no longer practicable for you to deal with us anonymously or using a pseudonym.

-If you believe that Brentnalls SA have breached a term of this Policy, the APPs, the credit reporting provisions or CR Code, you may submit a written complaint.
+If you believe that Brentnalls SA has breached a term of this Policy or the Privacy Law, you may submit a written complaint.
 The written complaint can be emailed or posted to us using the contact details set out below.
 You must include contact details for us to contact you regarding your complaint.

 Our Privacy Officer will consider your complaint and respond as soon as reasonably possible, but not more than 30 days from receiving the complaint.